truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

       ["locked", "=", false]
     ]

-The following is an invalid example because the first array member is a conjunction of multiple conditions rather than a single condition.
+The following is valid example that returns users who are either enabled or have password authentication enabled with two-factor authentication disabled.

 Javascript:
     :::javascript
     ["OR",